-Real-time operating systems (RTOS) are specialized operating systems designed to handle time-sensitive tasks and provide predictable and reliable performance for real-time applications.
-These systems are commonly used in industries such as aerospace, automotive, and industrial automation and are found in systems requiring precise, timely control such as robotics, medical devices, and control systems.
-RTOS prioritize and quickly execute time-critical tasks using fast interrupt handling and minimal overhead to ensure accurate, timely completion.
-They also offer deterministic performance, meaning they can guarantee a certain level of performance under specific conditions, enabling predictable and, reliable performance in the face of external events or disruptions.
-This therefore makes them ideal for use in internet of things as well as embedded system.
-This works best because RTOS is an essential component of many real-time systems, and their importance is expected to continue growing in the future.
-Some of the key security measures that can be implemented for RTOS which are like and apply to other types of operating system include:
+Real-time operating systems (RTOSs) are specialized operating systems designed to handle time-sensitive tasks and provide predictable and reliable performance for real-time applications.
+These systems are commonly used in industries such as aerospace, automotive, and industrial automation and are found in systems requiring precise, timely control, such as robotics, medical devices, and control systems.
+RTOSs prioritize and quickly execute time-critical tasks using fast interrupt handling and minimal overhead to ensure accurate, timely completion.
+They also offer deterministic performance, meaning they can guarantee a certain level of performance under specific conditions, enabling predictable and reliable performance in the face of external events or disruptions.
+This therefore makes them ideal for use in IoT applications and embedded systems.
+RTOSs are an essential component of many real-time systems, and their importance is expected to continue growing in the future.
+Some of the key security measures that can be implemented for RTOSs that apply to other types of operating system include

-• Regular updates and patches: RTOS should be regularly updated and patched to fix any known vulnerabilities and ensure the latest security features are in place.
+• Regular updates and patches: An RTOS should be regularly updated and patched to fix any known vulnerabilities and ensure the latest security features are in place.

-• Security policies and procedures: this means that organizations should develop and implement security policies and procedures to ensure that RTOS is used securely and in accordance with best practices.
+• Security policies and procedures: Organizations should develop and implement security policies and procedures to ensure that the RTOS is used securely and in accordance with best practices.

-• Access controls: all RTOS are often restricted to authorized users only, and access controls should be in place to prevent unauthorized access.
+• Access controls: RTOSs are often restricted to authorized users only, and access controls should be in place to prevent unauthorized access.

-• Encryption: RTOS ensures that all data be encrypted to protect it from unauthorized access.
-Overall, RTOS can be secure if proper security measures are implemented, and best practices are followed (Frank J. Furrer 2022).
+• Encryption: An RTOS should ensure that all data is encrypted to protect it from unauthorized access.
+Overall, an RTOS can be secure if proper security measures are implemented and best practices are followed [Furrer 2022].

-Due to their use cases and application, there are several types of RTOS some of which are explained below:
+Due to their varied use cases and applications, there are several types of RTOS, some of which are explained below:

-Preemptive RTOS: these systems allow high-priority tasks to interrupt lower-priority tasks, ensuring that time-critical tasks are completed in a timely manner.
-The main advantages of this are that it guarantees that task is executed with a time limit and offer high performance whereas sometimes the major drawback is that they are utterly expensive as they require more hardware
+Preemptive RTOS: These systems allow high-priority tasks to interrupt lower-priority tasks, ensuring that time-critical tasks are completed in a timely manner.
+The main advantages of this are that it guarantees that critical tasks are executed within time limits and offers high performance, whereas a major drawback is that they are very expensive as they require more hardware.

-Non-preemptive RTOS: these systems do not allow high-priority tasks to interrupt lower-priority tasks.
+Non-preemptive RTOS: These systems do not allow high-priority tasks to interrupt lower-priority tasks.
 Instead, they use time slicing to allow each task to run for a set amount of time before allowing another task to run.
-These have several advantages, one of them being that it is simple to design since they do not track all tasks.
-However, due to this they can also be very unpredictable since it is not guaranteed that all tasks will be run.
+These have several advantages, one of them being that they are simple to design since they do not track all tasks.
+However, consequently they can also be very unpredictable since it is not guaranteed that all tasks will be run.

-Hybrid RTOS: these systems combine the elements of both preemptive and non-preemptive RTOS.
-This makes them scale easily since they can handle more tasks.
+Hybrid RTOS: These systems combine the elements of both preemptive and non-preemptive RTOSs.
+This allows them to scale easily since they can handle more tasks.

 Real Time Operating System